 Acceleration Credits for Advanced Work at Yale

 An acceleration credit (the equivalent of one course credit) may be used to complete the bachelor’s degree in fewer than eight terms.
-Acceleration credits may be earned by completing a designated advanced course during freshman year with a grade of B, B+, A–, or A. Acceleration credits are also awarded for high scores on certain AP tests.
+Acceleration credits may be earned by completing a designated advanced course during the first two terms of enrollment with a grade of B, B+, A–, or A. Acceleration credits are also awarded for high scores on certain AP tests.

-Acceleration credit earned by completing advanced work during freshman year is in addition to the course credit earned.
-For example, a freshman eligible to take PHYS 260 and PHYS 261 who completes both terms of that course with a grade of B, B+, A–, or A receives both course credit for PHYS 260 and PHYS 261 and two acceleration credits in physics.
-Courses that can yield such credit are listed in the middle column of the Table of Acceleration Credit, under the heading “Acceleration Credit Awarded for Freshman-Year Courses.”
+Acceleration credit earned by completing advanced work during the first two terms of enrollment is in addition to the course credit earned.
+For example, a first-year student eligible to take PHYS 260 and PHYS 261 who completes both terms of that course with a grade of B, B+, A–, or A receives both course credit for PHYS 260 and PHYS 261 and two acceleration credits in physics.
+Courses that can yield such credit are listed in the middle column of the Table of Acceleration Credit, under the heading “Acceleration Credit Awarded for First-Year Courses.”

-The award of acceleration credit based on advanced course work at Yale is possible only for courses completed during freshman year.
-For this reason, you should select your freshman-year courses carefully.
-Do not, however, let the desire to earn acceleration credit override all others in your course selection.
+The award of acceleration credit based on advanced course work at Yale is possible only for courses completed during the first two terms of enrollment.
+For this reason, you should select your first-year courses carefully.
+Do not, however, let the desire to earn acceleration credit override all others factors in your course selection.
 It is clearly unwise to sacrifice a potentially interesting course just for the sake of earning acceleration credit.
 In practice, relatively few students choose to graduate in fewer than eight terms of enrollment.
 Usually only a small fraction of those eligible to accelerate by one or two terms do so.

 - Acceleration credit may be earned only during a student’s first two terms of enrollment.